basantab/NTF2Gen/README.md

 The fundamental building blocks of the backbone generation protocol are Rosetta XML protocols (included in the repository) that are specialized instances of the BlueprintBDRMover Rosetta fragment assembly mover.
-All checks and filters mentioned in the result section previous to design are implemented either in the XML files or the python scripts.
-The design script is also based on a set of XML protocols, one for each of the described stages.
-The glycine placement in highly curved strand positions and the selection of pocket positions are managed by DesignBeNTF2.py.
+All backbone quality checks and filters previous to design are implemented either in the XML files or the python scripts.
+The design script is also based on a set of XML protocols, one for each design stage.
+The glycine placement in highly curved strand positions and the selection of pocket positions are managed by DesignBeNTF2.py (or DesignBeNTF2_test1.py at BeNTF2seq/design_with_PSSM to design using PSSMs).
 Pocket positions are selected by placing a virtual atom in the midpoint between the H3-S3 connection and the S6 bulge, and choosing all positions whose C<sub>α</sub>-C<sub>β</sub> vector is pointing towards the virtual atom (the V<sub>atom</sub>-C<sub>α</sub>-C<sub>β</sub> angle is smaller than 90º), and their C<sub>α</sub> is closer than 8Å.

 # Dependencies